dwoll/DVHmetrics/README.md

   * Enable setting a mesh as gold standard for comparison instead of doing all pairwise comparisons
   * Expose more options from `Rvcg::vcgMetro()`
-  * Create low resolution version of included meshes to shorten time spent on examples
+  * Add mesh reconstruction options to Shiny app

 # Literature (selection)